smallangi/AllAboutUnstructuredData/GraphRag/GraphRAG.md

 - Local : This is lot more involved.
 As of now there is a bug that it hallunicantes!! https://github.com/Azure-Samples/graphrag-accelerator/issues/260

 ### Web app for Query
 There seems to an issue with getting the front end webapp deployed.
-It is easy put together a webapp for query using Streamlit. will be added soon!
+We put together a simple Query Web App based on StreamLit, that is shared here.

 ## Contributors
 - Josh Bradley
+- Tim Meyers
 - Mary Wahl
-- Tim Meyers
+- Rich Posada